Kootenay Lake Local Chapter Constitution Kootenay Lake Environmental Educators Website Most recent minutes: Kootenay Lake January 2020

 - Hosting professional book clubs

-- Compiling entry level lessons for teachers new to place based learning Curriculum-Linked Activities to Get OUTSIDE Tomorrow!
+- Compiling entry-level lessons for teachers new to place-based learning

 - Hosting blogs